ItsFRZ/ItsFRZ/README.md

 - 💬 Ask me about anything and everything!
 - 📫 How to reach me: message me at [Whatsapp](https://wa.me/917796224997)
-- ⚡ Fun fact: I love meeting new people and eating food!
+- ⚡ Fun fact: I love meeting new people and chit chating!
 - 💬 Ping Me about #android, #web, #angular, #php, #writing opportunity, and anything you like
 ---
 <!--